JohanAberg/vhs-decode/README.md

 > [!CAUTION]
 > Ignoring this will cost you a lot of storage space!

-The FM RF archival workflow may seem initially daunting in terms of RAW storage space usage, however thanks to this data being PCM style data, just like audio but with some extra zeros on the end, we can simply use lossless compression, with FLAC this is a 40-60% reduction of file sizes, which is normally under 1GB/minute down to 325MB/minute! (depending on sample rate & bit-depth used for capture).
+The FM RF archival workflow may seem initially daunting in terms of RAW storage space usage, however thanks to this data being PCM style data, just like audio but with some extra zeroes at the end, we can simply use lossless compression, with FLAC this is a 40-60% reduction of file sizes, which is normally under 1GB/minute down to 325MB/minute! (depending on sample rate & bit-depth used for capture).

-After this compression your data is still able to be decoded with the added benefit of easily being able to open for [visual inspection](https://github.com/oyvindln/vhs-decode/wiki/Advanced-RF-Analysis) and manipulation.
+After this compression your data will still be able to be decoded with the added benefit of easily being able to be opened for [visual inspection](https://github.com/oyvindln/vhs-decode/wiki/Advanced-RF-Analysis) and manipulation.

 </details>